Microfarads/PersonalProjects/README.md

-# PersonalProjects
+# Data Science portfolio
+## Eric Wu
-Repository of my personal DS projects
+This is a repository of my personal projects involving data analysis, visualization, and testing machine learning algorithms.